Our Mother of Good Council in Philadelphia, PA

 • pro OMGC is a wonderful parish and a beautiful church with fabulous priests.

-• pro There is something extraordinary about Our Mother of Good Counsel that profoundly moves newcomers.
+• pro There is something extraordinary about Our Mother of Good Counsel that newcomers find moving and the presence feels tangible.

-• pro The architecture invites transcendence, with light through stained glass transforming throughout the service.
+• pro The architecture invites transcendence, with light through stained glass that changes throughout the service.

-• pro The community offers genuine warmth and authentic Christian hospitality.
+• pro The community offers authentic Christian hospitality and genuine warmth.

-• pro The homilies are intellectually stimulating, yet accessible, challenging, and comforting.
+• pro The homilies are intellectually stimulating yet accessible, challenging yet comforting.

-• pro The parish honors Catholic traditions while feeling vibrantly alive in the present moment.
+• pro The parish honors Catholic traditions while feeling vibrantly alive in the present moment—a spiritual home where reverence and relevance coexist.

 • pro It is a rare and precious sanctuary in Bryn Mawr.